kubewarden/docs/docs/writing-policies/rust/02-create-policy.md

 As an example, you create a simple validation policy that processes Pod creation requests.

 The policy looks at the `metadata.name` attribute of the Pod and rejects pods having an invalid name.
-The list of invalid names should be configurable by end users of the policy.
+It's list of invalid names should be configurable by end users of the policy.

 The policy settings look something like: